mojay2/MedTrackApp/README.md

 - [x] Read medicine & program records
 - [ ] Update func. for all records
 - [ ] Delete func. for all records
-- [ ] Add Time Entries on program create
+- [x] Add Time Entries on program create
+- [x] Display Medicine to take on home page
+- [ ] Separate taken medicine from upcoming
+- [ ] Add logic for missed medicine
-- [ ] Entire Home page functionality
+- [ ] Add logic for Medicine Active Status